RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 |![AEDT_IcePak_32](./docs/images/M4-L4-6.png) |
 |:---|

-## 5 - Package Design and Modeling: Building a Semiconductor Package from Scratch
+## 5 - Package Design and Modeling:TO BUILD A SEMICONDUCTOR PACKAGE FROM THE BEGINNING

-This is a hands-on lab to design a semiconductor wire bond package from scratch using Ansys Electronics Desktop (AEDT).

-### 5.1 - Introduction to Package Cross-Section Modeling in ANSYS Electronics Desktop (AEDT)
+## 5.1 - Introduction to Package Cross-Section Modeling in ANSYS Electronics Desktop (AEDT)

-The main focus of this lab exercise is to build the complete cross-section of a wire bond package, including die, substrate, bonding wires, and mold compound, rather than performing any simulation or analyses.
+*This lab activity emphasizes constructing a full structural representation of a wire bond package—comprising the die, substrate, interconnect wires, and encapsulating mold—without engaging in simulation or analytical evaluation.**

 |![AEDT_IcePak_32](./docs/images/M5-L5-1.png) |
 |:---|

-## 🧱 Package Design and Modeling: Building a Semiconductor Package from Scratch
+##  Package Design and Modeling: Building a Semiconductor Package from Scratch

-Designing a semiconductor package from the ground up involves a multi-disciplinary approach that integrates electrical, thermal, and mechanical considerations.
-The process typically includes:
+*Designing a semiconductor package from the ground up involves a multi-disciplinary approach that integrates electrical, thermal, and mechanical considerations.
+The process typically includes:*

 | **Stage**                  | **Description**                                                                 |
 |---------------------------|---------------------------------------------------------------------------------|